elvirt/JavaQuizz/README.md

 # JavaQuizz

-Small tasks
-This repository will hold a bunch of java quizes
+This repository will hold a bunch of java quizzes